haizaar/distore/README.md

 # Distore
-Firmware distribution daemon for Linux defives over LAN.
+Firmware distribution daemon for Linux devices over LAN.

 Synchronizes firmware, or any other fies Linux boxes that are running this daemon.
 Written in C for small memory footprint, suitable for embedded devices.